Volvo XC40 Review & Prices

 Long motorway drives are a pleasure in an XC40.
 The driving position is very comfortable, and the seats are supportive with plenty of adjustment.
 You can spend hours behind the wheel without any aches or pains.

-If the car is fitted with Volvo’s Pilot Assist system, it will hold a safe distance from the car in front and steer for you.
+All versions of the XC40 get adaptive cruise control with lane-keeping steering, so it will hold a safe distance from the car in front and steer for you.
 You still need to pay attention, but lots of drivers find this technology makes motorway journeys more relaxed.
+The lane-keeping has a habit of ‘ping-ponging’ slightly between the white lines of your lane, though.

 On a twisty road